robwelan/screen.js/README.md

 Screen uses flex box.

 ##JQuery:
  Screen is built with JQuery 3.0.0 in mind.
+It appears to work well in jQuery 3.1.1 also.

 ##HTML: